Overseas Highway: Trail

 In 2001, the Monroe County Commission, the Florida Department of Environmental Protection's Office of Greenways and Trails, and FDOT entered into a Memorandum of understanding to create the Florida Keys Overseas Heritage Trail (FKOHT).
 The trail will be a multi-use bicycle and pedestrian facility that will traverse the Florida Keys from Key Largo to Key West.
 Upon completion, the FKOHT will include an integrated system of educational kiosks, roadside picnic areas, scenic overlooks, fishing piers, water access points, and bicycle and jogging paths.
 The development of the trail will provide a mechanism for the preservation and use of the historic Flagler Railroad Bridges, 23 of which still exist and are mostly intact.
 Several alternatives exist for trail alignment, including cutting down the 22 ft, 1940s-era roadway to its original 12 ft spandrel width, or using the 22 ft roadway as is, particularly in multi-use areas.
 In all cases, original bridgework will be repaired or rebuilt, and the breaks created during the 1980s and 1990s fishing pier conversion will be reconnected.
 Where the original roadway no longer exists, the trail will be temporarily cantilevered on the side of the current US 1 highway bridge, until new 12 ft trail bridge sections can be built.
 The new sections will be built to match the historical character of the original bridges.

 In popular culture

 One of animated television's Wacky Races was The Overseas Hi-Way Race, which first aired on December 28, 1968, on CBS, covering the entire actual route from Key Largo to Key West.
 While Long Key was correctly portrayed, most of the other in-between keys were given fictional names, and Sombrero Key was actually five miles south of the highway in open water, according to the Florida Keys–East map.

 The Overseas Highway is depicted in a screenprint by American artist Ralston Crawford.

+Superboy features the bridge in the season 1 opening credits.
+Actor John Haymes Newton is shown flying around the bridge.

 An action scene involving a car and fighter jet was filmed on a portion of the old Seven Mile Bridge for the 1994 James Cameron film True Lies.
 No part of the bridge was destroyed during filming; an 80-foot model of the bridge built off Sugarloaf Key was blown up instead.